-In this article, we compare the pain levels of different beauty treatments including waxing.
-We also show a short video of a fairly painless underarm waxing.
+In this article, we explain why waxing hair removal hurts and compare its pain level to other beauty treatments.
+We also show a short video of a fairly painless underarm sugar waxing.

 Why waxing hurts